amirmasoudabdol/Bilbo/docs/hacking-strategies/outliers-removal.md

 		  "name": "Outlier Removal",
 		  "num": 2,
 		  "n_attempts": 3,
-		  "max_attempts": 10,
 		  "min_observations": 20,
 		  "multipliers": [3, 2, 1]
 		}
 		```

-The main body of outliers removal algorithm is implemented similarly to the optional stopping.
-The researcher remove add $n$ items in `n_attempts` before stopping the process, or achieving significant results.
-You can also specify a list of `multipliers`.
-The algorithm performs *t* attempts to remove *n* outliers from a dataset based on given multipliers, $\sigma_i$.
-The algorithm will advance if there is no item left to be removed at $i < n$ attempts, or after *n* attempts.
+Besides hacking strategies shared parameters, outliers removal has its own customization parameters as follow:

 - `num`, *n*, `int`, indicates number of items to be moved at each attempt
 - `n_attempts`, indicates number of attempts to move outliers for ch multiplier
-- `max_attempts`, indicates the maximum number of erations before opping the process
 - `min_observations`, indicates the minimum number of servations.
-Outliers moval stops removing lues when a group aches in\_observation\`.
+Outliers removal stops removing observations when a group reaches the given minimum.
-- `multipliers`, indicates a list of multipliers be used
+- `multipliers`, indicates a list of multipliers to be used
 - `order`, indicates the order in which observations will be removed from Experiment

-You can achieve different variants of outliers removal method by modifying its parameters.
-For instance, setting `num = 1` and choosing large values for `n_attempts` will remove the outliers one-by-one from `Experiment`.
-You can control this process by specifying a list of `multipliers`.
+	- `”random”`, removing items randomly
+	- `”asc”`, removing furthest items from$\bar{x}$ first
+	- `”desc”`, removing closest items to$\bar{x}$ first

+\bibliography